PeterKellett/project-4/README.md

     - Add a url to the cache_checkout_data view
 11. In stripe_elements.js add the save-info data to the form.addEventListener

+## UserProfileModel

+## Django email
+### Set up
+1. Create new text files for the email subject and body content in the apps static folder
+2. In the Stripe webhook handler define a new class _send_confirmation_email
+3. Imports
+    - from django.core.mail import send_mail
+    - from django.core.mail import send_mail
+    - from django.template.loader import render_to_string

 ## Models
 ![home page wireframe](https://res.cloudinary.com/dfboxofas/image/upload/v1606741313/project-4/readme/project-4_models-v2_xqh5jg.png)